-- In 40 metres fork left following a red arrow, your direction 190°.
+- In 40 metres fork left following a red arrow on a low wooden post, your direction 190°.
 In 10 metres you pass Sheephatch Farm (marked on the OS map) on your left.
-Keep to this path, ignoring ways off.
+Keep to this path, a broad car-wide track, ignoring ways off.
 In 450 metres you pass the entrance drive to Tilhill House on your left-hand side, to continue straight ahead, now on a tarmac lane.

-- The main route is to go left, your direction 45°, passing the Village Shop on your left-.
+- To continue on the main route: go left, your direction 45°, passing the Village Shop on your left.
 In a further 210 metres, ignore Whitmead Lane to the right.
-In 75 metres, as the road bends left, cross over to take the tarmac lane to your right, your direction 125°, passing a house on your left.
+In 75 metres, as the road bends sharply to the left, cross over to take the tarmac lane to your right, your direction 125°, passing a house on your left.